Dr. Farid Gharagozloo

 Thoracic and Cardiovascular Surgeon at UCF Lake Nona Medical Center

-Dr. Farid Gharagozloo is a thoracic and cardiovascular surgeon who joined the UCF Lake Nona Medical Center staff in 2022.
-He is a mesothelioma specialist who previously worked at two Florida hospitals.
+Dr. Farid Gharagozloo is a thoracic and cardiovascular surgeon at the UCF Lake Nona Medical Center in Orlando, Florida.
+He is a trained mesothelioma doctor who previously worked at two Florida hospitals.

 Pleural Mesothelioma